The Labyrinth

 There’s a reason why this symbol is so powerful for me and my work.

-Second, notice how it’s not a spiral—there is no straight shot to the center in this particular labyrinth.
+First off, notice how it’s not a spiral—there is no straight shot to the center in this particular labyrinth.

 True growth takes patience, creativity, and self-compassion.

-In other words, we’re measuring success against the wrong expectations.
+You’re measuring success against the wrong expectation.

-I’ll show you.
-Trace your finger again towards the center and right near the middle of your journey, you get just near enough to look like you’ll make it.
-Do you see what happens?
+Trace your finger again.
+You see right near the middle of your journey, you get just near enough to look like you’ll make it, then—nope, you’re moving outward again.
+How frustrating!
+How maddening!

-But it also symbolizes something else.
+But it also symbolizes something familiar to you…

 It’s a hero’s journey.
 And you’ve already been on it—as a creative.